*Updated Jan 2017*

 I’ve been running this blog for nearly two years now, and during all of that time I’ve wanted to do a vegetarian post, but feel like my knowledge isn’t as extensive as I’d like.

-I’m always happy to go to vegetarian restaurants, and tend to eat out a lot at Japanese, Korean and Indian restaurants, which by their nature offer extensive vegetarian choices (Thali Cafe and Teohs are my personal favourites), but even so it seems only fair to have a fully fledged vegetarian give their thoughts about the best of what’s on offer.
+I’m always happy to go to vegetarian restaurants, and tend to eat out a lot at Japanese, Korean and Indian restaurants, which by their nature offer extensive vegetarian choices (check out Tuk Tuck, Bento Boss and Nutmeg for particularly good examples of this), but even so it seems only fair to have a fully fledged vegetarian give their thoughts about the best of what’s on offer.
 And so it was that I asked my friend and fellow blogger Kim to collaborate on this piece.

 Kim has been a vegetarian for 14 years, and a Bristol resident for four.
 She lived in Bath for seven years before that, so she’s had plenty of time to find the best meat-free places to eat.
 She blogs sporadically at bristolvegetarian.tumblr.com and tweets as @BristolVeggie – so once you’re done reading this post go over and see what else she’s been reviewing!